armory/docs/content/en/docs/armory-agent/agent-mtls.md

 ## Prerequisites

-You need the following In order to configure mTLS:
+You need the following in order to configure mTLS:

 * Clouddriver certificate and private key
 * `CA.crt`